WUSTL-GIS-Programming-spring-2014/classinfo/Quizzes/Quiz10.md

 ###fiona
 4\.
 Explain briefly the purpose of defining the schema for a fiona writer.
-  *Defining the schema allows you to specify the format of the file to be written, in particular, the geometry type and attributes.*
+  *Defining the schema allows you to specify the structure of the file to be written, in particular, the geometry type and attributes.*

 ###shapely
 5\.
 If you needed to build new features based off existing features, would you use a